therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 More specifically, these products:

 *   Balsamiq Mockups for Confluence when run in Atlassian Cloud
-*   Balsamiq Mockups for JIRA when run in Atlassian Cloud
+*   Balsamiq Mockups 3 for JIRA Cloud
-*   Balsamiq Mockups for FogBugz when run in FogBugz On Demand
-*   Balsamiq Mockups for Google Drive
+*   Balsamiq Mockups 3 for Google Drive
 *   Balsamiq Mockups when used on ux.stackexchange.com

 When using the Plugin on a server that you host yourself behind the firewall, other terms apply: you can find the EULA [here](https://www.balsamiq.com/eulas).